ControlSystemStudio/phoebus/app/display/convert-edm/Readme.md

 A pair of `oval` widgets which are (almost) on top of each other with conditional visibility, graphically representing an LED, will not be replaced with an `LED` widget.

-For usage see online help (../convert-medm/doc).
+For usage information, see `Display Builder Converters` section in the Phoebus online help.